 Lynn Jenner lives in Raumati on the west coast of the North Island of New Zealand.
 Lynn specialises in writing creative non-fiction, memoir, literary essays and poetry.
-Lynn’s most recent book, Peat, will be published in July 2019 by Otago University Press.
+Lynn’s most recent book, Peat, was published in July 2019 by Otago University Press.
 Peat is a collection of essays and poems and glossaries in which Lynn simultaneously examines the construction of the Mackays to Peka Peka Expressway which passes through and over Raumati and the ideas and work of Charles Brasch, a noted New Zealand poet, editor and cultural philanthropist.
 Lost and Gone Away, her previous book, was a non-fiction finalist in the Ockham New Zealand Book Awards in 2016.
 Her first book, Dear Sweet Harry, won the New Zealand Society of Authors Best First Book of Poetry prize in 2011.
 Lynn has a PhD in creative writing and teaches creative writing.
 She has taught poetry and memoir, supervised and mentored undergraduate and post-graduate writing students and beginning writers not associated with any institution.
 Lynn has examined creative writing Masters projects, written reader’s reports for publishers, advised writers on manuscript assembly and published research about how the teaching of creative writing works.
 Lynn’s feedback is supportive and encouraging and also honest.

 A greeting from Lynn

 In Aotearoa New Zealand, it is the custom to greet people by naming the mountain near your home, your river, your tribe, your father and your mother.
 Such a greeting tells you who is speaking.
 I’m a mischling, a born-here Kiwi Jew, and quite a bit Irish and Scottish into the bargain.
 Mischlings don’t have mountains and rivers, although someone told me the other day that you can ask a mountain to adopt you.
-From my house, in Raumati, I can see two Pohutakawa and one Puriri which have been here in Aotearoa longer than any part of my family.
+From my house, in Raumati, I can see two Pōhutakawa trees and one Puriri which have been here in Aotearoa longer than any part of my family.

 What I do